 Speak to a Car Accident Attorney in California Today

 Car accidents can leave a victim overwhelmed and confused.
 Mounting medical bills and loss of earning capabilities don’t help in easing the pressure.
-The legal team at Garmo & Garmo, LLP has a deep understanding of the personal injury law in California, and we can build a strong case for damages.
+The car accident lawyers at Garmo & Garmo, LLP has a deep understanding of the personal injury law in California, and we can build a strong case for damages.

 We will leave no stone unturned in establishing evidence and pursuing the highest possible compensation you are entitled to from the liable parties and their insurers.
 To schedule your free consultation, call us at 619-441-2500 or fill out this online contact form.